 Council can play a number of different roles in certain circumstances and it is important to be clear about which role is appropriate for a specific purpose or circumstance.
 The implementation of actions will be a collective effort and Council's involvement will vary from information only through to full responsibility for delivery.

 The following areas outline where Council has a clear responsibility to act:

-Fully-Responsible Council funds the full cost of a program or activity.
 Regulator Meeting the responsibilities associated with regulating activities through legislation or local law.

 CONSULTATION